 In 2009 we registered as a charity, and also took the huge step of employing our first member of staff to co-ordinate the pounds and rescue spaces.
 Over the next few years our volunteer team grew, especially our incredible foster and fundraising teams.

 In 2017 we realised our dream and purchased Cynllan Lodge Kennels in Llanharan.
-The photo shows our dogs the first week we moved in!
 We took on the Rhondda Cynon Taf CBC stray dog contract, quickly followed by the Bridgend CBC and Vale of Glamorgan CBC contracts after their kennel operator pulled out with immediate notice.
 We also continued to take the unclaimed Merthyr Tydfil CBC and Torfaen CBC strays.

 The kennels also enabled us to help both the Police and Local Authorities by taking dogs seized under the Animal Welfare Act, for example puppy farm dogs.
 Our staff and volunteer team grew and we're proud of the welfare standards we achieve, including Association of Dogs and Cats Home membership, our boarding licence and the RSPCA Footprint Gold award for kennelled dogs.